 Falling through the floor of a building is just one of the many accidents that can happen when you’re exploring abandoned locations.
 Remember, you’re exploring buildings that have been left to rot and are uncared for.
 If you’re with a friend and an accident were to happen, you at least have someone who can help you or get you the help you need.
 This is why I always recommend you explore with a friend.

-If none of your friends are interested in urban exploring, check out my urbex forums list to help you find some exploring buddies.
+If none of your friends are interested in urban exploring, check out my urbex forums article to help you find some exploring buddies.

 Bring equipment based on the location you’re visiting

 Urban exploration is a hobby that requires very little to no equipment at all.
 Though you don’t need any gear, it’s always a good idea to carry some essentials with you.
 A simple backpack with a couple of items such as a flashlight, water, a first aid kit, gloves, and a cellphone, is enough for any explorer.